-How To Help The Texas Church Shooting Victims This Minute
+How You Can Help The Texas Church Shooting Victims This Very Minute

 Tragedy struck Texas on Sunday morning when a gunman entered the First Baptist Church in Sutherland Springs and opened fire, killing at least 25 people and wounding more.
 While authorities haven't yet determined an official death toll, Sunday's massacre is being called the deadliest church shooting in American history.
 If you'd like to help the Sutherland Springs church shooting victims and their families, there are a few ways to do so.